Office Timeline Pro+ is here!

 User-friendly.
 Most work is collaborative nowadays and you're always in close contact with a client or team.
 Therefore, you'll need a roadmap tool that works the way your clients and colleagues do, and the resulting roadmaps are easy to view, edit, download or share by anyone, with their usual office tools.

 Integrations.
 If you use popular project tools like MS Project or Wrike, you'll want to choose a roadmap creator that integrates smoothly with your usual project management software so you can build roadmaps straight from your data.
-A sync function that helps you update your roadmap every time there are changes in your documentation may be very useful, too.
+A Refresh function that helps you update your roadmap every time there are changes in your documentation may be very useful, too.

 Visuals.
 We can't stress this enough: you need simple, clear visuals that your audience can understand.
 So, choose a software that makes roadmaps that have the right blend of professionalism and beauty to help you stand out and impress your clients or managers.